NFL Power Rankings Week 6: Untouchable Chiefs & Patriots Rising

 There is no questioning the Kansas City Chiefs anymore.
 Their first four wins were impressive, but what they did in Week 5 against the best defense in the NFL was nothing short of spectacular.

 Kansas City welcomed the Jacksonville Jaguars and trash-talking cornerback Jalen Ramsey to town.
 The end result?
-A 30-14 win which featured them holding a 20-0 lead at halftime.
-While Patrick Mahomes wasn't his typical dominant self, although he still threw for 313 yards (22-of-28, zero touchdowns, two interceptions), the defense more than covered for him.
+A 30-14 win for the Chiefs which featured them holding a 20-0 lead at halftime.
+Patrick Mahomes wasn't his typical dominant self, although he threw for 313 yards (22-of-28, zero touchdowns, two interceptions), but the defense more than covered for him.

 Four interceptions and one defensive touchdown later, the Chiefs moved to 5-0 and hold a two-game lead over the AFC West.
-The question is, can a case be made for any team to top this group currently?
-You'd be hard-pressed to find one, but let's dive in and check out the full power rankings.
+The question now becomes whether a case can be made for any team to top Kansas City at this moment.
+You'd be hard-pressed to find one, but let's dive in and check out the full list of the best NFL teams.

 Click the next arrow to see this week's NFL power rankings heading into Week 6.